1553 succession crisis: Robert Dudley's actions (July 7–18, 1553)

 On July 7, John Dudley sent his son Robert with a force of three hundred men to arrest Mary.
 Robert Dudley, like his father, was unaware of Mary's plans and actions, and went first to Hunsdon.
 Then, following her route, on July 9 or 10, Robert Dudley reached the vicinity of Kenninghall.
 At this time, Mary's force amounted to no more than six hundred men, among whom there was no single commander and not a sufficient number of officers.
 Robert did not attack them but withdrew fifty miles to the northwest, to the Fen moors, and occupied the town of Wisbech.
 In the following days, Robert Dudley subdued the whole coast of Wash Bay.
 On July 16, he swore in Jane Grey at Thetford, and on July 18, at King's Lynn.

 Eric Ives has suggested that throughout the campaign, Robert Dudley acted on his father's instructions rather than on his own initiative.
 The Dudley clan's control of the Fen moors effectively blocked Mary's route into the Midlands and prevented reinforcements from reaching her from the north and west.
 It is likely that if John Dudley had sent several such blocking units, Mary would not have been able to mobilize enough forces and the outcome of the confrontation would have been different; Robert Dudley's single, albeit effective, action could not prevent the rebels from concentrating.

-Another Dudley, a distant relative of Regent Henry, was sent to France to seek support from Henry Valois.
+Another Dudley, a distant relative of the regent, Henry, was sent to France to seek support from King Henry II.
 On July 18, Henry Dudley met with the King of France and secured an unofficial pledge of support from him; events in England were not affected by these negotiations.
 After the defeat of the Dudley clan, their enemies claimed that John Dudley was willing to surrender Calais and Ireland to the French in return for political support, but according to David Loades, this accusation was unsubstantiated.